 Lisa Prickett, Licensed Clinical Social Worker

 Lisa works with individuals and couples to understand how their minds, emotions and life experiences have shaped their view of themselves, others, and the external world.
-She works with each person to identify unique relational patterns that exist in their lives and help them find a path toward healing.
-Lisa is an open-minded, non-judgmental, collaborative therapist who believes in meeting people where they are and finding the strengths each person holds.
+So, she works with each person to identify unique relational patterns.
+The patterns that exist in their lives and help them find a path toward healing.
+Lisa is an open-minded, non-judgmental, collaborative therapist.
+She believes in meeting people where they are and finding the strengths each person holds.

 With couples, Lisa teaches partners how to create safety for one another and relate with empathy and understanding rather than with judgment.
-Keenly aware of the courage that each couple brings to therapy, she helps them define and address their unique goals.
+Keenly aware of the courage that each couple brings to therapy.
+She helps them define and address their unique goals.
 In couple’s therapy, Lisa’s approach is to focus on connection and empathy.
-Couples explore their individual family histories, and the impact their history has on their current relationships.
+Couples explore their individual family histories.
+Moreover, the impact their history has on their current relationships.
 She teaches couples new and more effective ways to communicate and connect with one another.
 Each partner is encouraged to define the changes they want to make in order to enhance and improve their relationship.

 With individual clients, Lisa works with concerns that often create life stress.
 These include issues of relationships and sexuality, career, and the negotiation of life transitions.
-When clients are experiencing anxiety or depression, Lisa helps them explore their past in order to transform old thoughts and feelings that interfere with the present to facilitate positive behavior changes and a different outlook on life.
-She specializes in Cognitive Behavioral Therapy (CBT) with a psychodynamic background.
-She works with clients with the following issues: depression, anxiety, bipolar and mood disorders, relationship conflicts, life transitions, work-life balance, career issues, and chemical dependency.
+So, when clients are experiencing anxiety or depression.
+So, Lisa helps them explore their past in order to transform old thoughts and feelings.
+Thease facts interfere with the present to facilitate positive behavior changes and a different outlook on life.
+Most importantly, she specializes in Cognitive Behavioral Therapy (CBT) with a psychodynamic background.
+She also works with clients with the following issues: depression, anxiety, bipolar and mood disorders, relationship conflicts, life transitions, work-life balance, career issues, and chemical dependency.

 Lisa lives in VA with her two teenage sons, her husband and 3 dogs.
-She has been married for 25 years and in her free time she enjoys music, travel, sailing and outdoor adventure.
+Moreover, she has been married for 25 years.
+In addition, in her free time she enjoys music, travel, sailing and outdoor adventure.

 •National Association for Social Workers